Now accepting new patients — call 212-328-1180

 Endurance support

-How CST can support endurance and stamina (without hype)
+How CST can support endurance and stamina without hype

 1. Lowering stress load and improving recovery quality.
 When your nervous system stays on high alert, recovery suffers.
 Sleep becomes lighter, muscle tone stays elevated, and soreness lingers.
-Many athletes report feeling deeply relaxed after sessions, which can support better recovery behaviors like sleep quality, digestion, mood, and training readiness.
+Many athletes report feeling deeply relaxed after sessions, which can support better recovery behaviors such as sleep quality, digestion, mood, and training readiness.

 2. Reducing unnecessary tension and improving movement efficiency.
-Endurance and stamina are not only about capacity, they are also about efficiency.
+Endurance and stamina are not only about capacity — they are also about efficiency.
 If you are bracing through your neck, ribcage, jaw, or hips, you may burn extra energy every minute.
 CST is commonly used to help your system let go of protective holding patterns so movement feels smoother and less costly.

 3. Supporting breathing mechanics.
 Breathing restrictions are performance leaks.
 If the ribcage, diaphragm region, upper back, or neck are chronically tight, you may feel like you cannot get a full breath, especially late in training or under pressure.
 CST is often used alongside breathwork and mobility to reduce these restrictions and make breathing feel easier.
+Many athletes pair it with dedicated breathing techniques between sessions.

 Reported outcomes